vp-82/Business-Intelligence-2023-HS/Lesson_04/Exercise_04_SQL_Join_to_View.md

 2. Better add more fields to your view, you might need them later.
 3. Confirm your JOIN operations are based on the right keys to maintain data integrity.

-## Exercise: Identifying Top Countries by Sales Orders
+## Exercise 2: Identifying Top Countries by Sales Orders

 In this exercise, your objective is to leverage the power of SQL to discover which countries register the highest number of sales orders.
 By joining the `salesorderheader` table with the `combined_address_view_[SHORTNAME]` view, you will extract insights on sales performance by country.